Aortic body: Function

 They are particularly sensitive to changes in pH.
 Aortic bodies are more sensitive detectors of total arterial blood oxygen content than the carotid body chemoreceptors, which are more sensitive detectors of the partial pressure of oxygen in the arterial blood.

 The aortic bodies give feedback to the medulla oblongata, specifically to the dorsal respiratory group, via the afferent branches of the vagus nerve (cranial nerve X).
 The medulla oblongata, in turn, regulates breathing and blood pressure.

 Clinical significance

-A paraganglioma, also known as a chemodectoma, is a tumor that may involve an aortic body.
+A paraganglioma, also known as a chemodectoma or carotid body paraganglioma, is a tumor involving an aortic body.